 (3.1) Every person who accesses any child pornography is guilty of

-(b) an offence punishable on summary conviction and is liable to imprisonment for a term of not more than 18 months and to a minimum punishment of imprisonment for a term of 90 days.
+(a) An indictable offence and is liable to imprisonment for a term of not more than five years and to a minimum punishment of imprisonment for a term of six months; or

 How to Report Child Pornography Voluntarily?